Why in the world was a practically unknown candy chosen for the movie E.T. instead of M&M’s? What were they thinking?

 If you were like me, when you first saw E.T. at the movies, and Elliot laid a trail of Reese’s Pieces for E.T. instead of M&M’s chocolate candies, you found it odd.
 Sure, Reese’s pieces were pretty but Elliot was MUCH more likely to have a bag of M&M’s!
 Reese’s pieces were practically a brand-new product at the time.
 It seemed like some kind of obvious product placement.
 And, in the novelized version of the movie, E.T. did indeed munch on M&M’s.
 So, why the difference?

 Hershey Company, apparently, had topped off their sugar and was able to think straight.
-According to sources at the time, such as New York Magazine, their permission wasn't asked prior to Reese's Piece being used.
-They went ahead and used it, and only afterwards did they show Hershey and asked them to go in on a joint promotion.
-Jack Dowd, then vice-president of Hershey Co. was a bit hesitant, but after he viewed stills from the moive, he went in on a $1 million dollar promotion, including T-shirts and posters.
+According to sources at the time, such as New York Magazine, their permission wasn’t asked prior to Reese’s Piece being used.
+They went ahead and used it, and only afterward did they show Hershey and ask them to go in on a joint promotion.
+Jack Dowd, then vice-president of Hershey Co. was a bit hesitant, but after he viewed stills from the movie, he went in on a $1 million dollar promotion, including T-shirts and posters.

 After the movie hit the theaters, sales of Reese’s pieces topped M&M’s for the first time ever.
 Sales of Reese’s Pieces went up by 65%, and soon they were being sold in theaters, where they had never been before.
 Mars probably regrets its decision to this day.

 Sure, I had eaten my fair share of Reese’s Pieces before the movie came out, and I thought they were OK.
 But after the movie, why my kid’s brain thought, well, they must be better than I thought.
 I ate a lot more Reese’s Pieces afterward.